 - Opioid pain medications: Codeine, hydrocodone, oxycodone, meperidine, fentanyl, and tramadol

 - Illicit drugs: Cocaine, amphetamines, MDMA (midomafetamine or ecstasy), and lysergic acid diethylamide (LSD)

 How Common Is Serotonin Syndrome?

 While the incidence of even moderate serotonin syndrome is extremely small—in 2004, there were only 8,187 diagnosed cases out of almost 300 million people, and only 103 reported deaths—it is believed to be underdiagnosed.
-Among people with SSRI prescriptions, the incidence may be as high as 15%.
+Among people with SSRI prescriptions, the incidence of serotonin toxicity may be as high as 14%.